moondance-labs/tanssi-docs/learn/appchains/overview.md

 Then, the block producer will share with a Polkadot validator:

-- The block itself with the state transitions.
+- The block itself with the state transitions
-- The storage components in the ContainerChain database that the block is modifying.
+- The storage components in the ContainerChain database that the block is modifying
-- The necessary hashes of the unaffected points in the Merkle tree of the storage.
+- The necessary hashes of the unaffected points in the Merkle tree of the storage

 These components constitute the proof of validity (PoV).